algesten/acme-lib/README.md

     ord_new.refresh()?;
 };

 // Ownership is proven.
-Create a private/public key pair for
+Create a private key for
 // the certificate.
 These are provided for convenience, you
 // can provide your own keypair instead if you want. let (pkey_pri, pkey_pub) = create_p384_key();